 Providing educational choice in Memphis

 The mission of MOST is to give Memphis-area families the opportunity to send their children to the schools that best fit their needs, regardless of financial circumstances or ZIP code.
-To fulfill its mission, MOST offers partial need-based scholarships, beginning in PK3 through grade 1, for qualified families who wish to send their children to private or parochial schools.
+To fulfill its mission, MOST offers partial need-based scholarships, beginning in PK3 through grade 1, for qualified families who wish to send their children to private schools.

 We are NOT...

 A handout: MOST helps low-income families meet their financial responsibility at schools that charge tuition.
 There is a partnership among MOST, the schools, and the parents, who must contribute financially toward the cost of their children's education at a private or parochial school.